JabRef/jabref/README.md

-release - Creates a release for all target platforms. releaseJar - Creates a Jar release. releaseMac - Creates an OSX release. releaseSourceTar - Creates a tar archive of the source code. releaseSourceZip - Creates a zip archive of the source code. releaseWindows - Creates a Windows executable and installer.
+release - Creates a release for all target platforms. releaseJar - Creates a Jar release. releaseMac - Creates an OSX release. releaseWindows - Creates a Windows executable and installer.
 ```